 This bill amends Florida Statutes to establish regulations for the practice of dry needling by occupational therapists.
 It defines "dry needling" as a skilled intervention using filiform needles to stimulate myofascial trigger points for managing neuromusculoskeletal conditions and pain.
 The bill creates a new section, 468.222, which mandates the Board of Occupational Therapy to set minimum standards for occupational therapists performing dry needling.
 These standards include requirements for licensed practice, continuing education, supervised patient sessions, patient consent, and restrictions on delegation of the procedure.

-Additionally, the Board is empowered to impose further supervision and training requirements for dry needling in sensitive areas like the head, neck, or torso if deemed necessary for patient safety.
-The Department of Health is tasked with reporting to the Legislature by December 31, 2028, on the number of licensed occupational therapists, those performing dry needling, geographic trends, and any adverse incidents related to the practice.
-The bill is set to take effect on July 1, 2026.
+Additionally, the bill allows the Board to impose further supervision and training requirements for dry needling in sensitive areas if deemed necessary for patient safety.
+It also requires the Department of Health to report to the Legislature by December 31, 2028, on the number of licensed occupational therapists, those performing dry needling, geographic trends, and any adverse incidents related to the practice.
+The act is set to take effect on July 1, 2026.